RMS Caronia - A Dazzling Surprise

 In her day, the RMS Caronia was a marvel of technology, a bridge to America, a protector of freedom, and the way home for war-weary soldiers.
 After 28 years of service, she made her final London to New York voyage on September 12, 1932.
 Sold for scrap, Caronia was renamed Taiseiyo Maru and sailed to Osaka for demolition.

-My wife and I cruise into New York harbor a couple of times each summer on our boat Foamy.
+I sometimes cruise into New York harbor on my boat Foamy.
 Each time we pass the Statue of Liberty, I’m reminded of my grandmother, the Caronia, and all of the immigrants, soldiers, sailors, and marines, who have passed this way.
 It is a humbling experience.